-Before Corona, this used to be the intro for this article series: “We are the most mobile generation yet.
+Before the onset of the COVID-19 pandemic, this used to be the intro for this article series: “We are the most mobile generation yet.
 Many young Europeans travel and even move abroad to study, work, or visit friends and family.
 To make the transition easier (and save us from falling for tourist traps), each issue E&M asks people about the best tips and tricks for living in their city.”

 Well, E&M hopes that we can return to an interconnected Europe as soon as possible.
 That’s why we’re continuing the series with our beloved Berlin.